National Propane Gas Association: History

+Governance and structure

-NPGA is governed by a board of directors with a chairman, Chairman-Elect, Vice Chairman, Treasurer and Secretary.
+The NPGA is governed by a board of directors with a chairman, chairman-elect, vice chairman, treasurer and secretary.
 Six standing committees oversee a wide range of topics concerning the industry and the association: Audit; Conventions; Governmental Affairs; Member Services; Propane Supply & Logistics; and Technology, Standards & Safety.
 Committee members formulate policies and programs which advance the interests of the industry in those areas.

-NPGA has more than 2,300 member companies in all 50 states and 12 countries; 36 state and/or regional associations; and three business councils/membership interest groups: Women in Propane Council, Benchmarking Council, and Cylinder Exchange Council.
+The NPGA has more than 2,300 member companies in all 50 states and 12 countries; 36 state and/or regional associations; and three business councils and membership interest groups: Women in Propane Council, Benchmarking Council, and Cylinder Exchange Council.